This post was originally written on September 15, 2011. One year prior to that no one had ever heard of me and I rarely saw a comment here on my blog.

 - You don’t have a gravatar or you’re using a company logo:

 I only connect with people.
 I want to see your face on your gravatar.
 I probably don’t have to reiterate the facts to you now that being online and connecting with bloggers is about building relationships.
-We can’t build a relationship with a company logo and since 99.9% of the faceless gravatars are spammers they just won’t be able to comment at all.
-Please tell me you are not in that category.
+We can’t build a relationship with a company logo and 99.9% of the faceless gravatars are spammers.
+I recently change my setting so if you don’t have a gravatar your comment won’t even go through.
+I hope you’ll get one set up if you haven’t already.

 - You’re commenting just to be seen: